 Vanderbilt K Fuller becomes first woman to play in Power 5

+“I just think it’s incredible that I am able to do this, and all I want to do is be a good influence to the young girls out there because there were times like I struggled in sports,” Fuller said.
+"But I am so thankful I stuck with it, and it’s given me so many opportunities.
+I’ve met so many amazing people through sports, and I just want to say like literally you can do anything you set your mind to.”

-Fuller kicked off the turf with a holder rather than using a tee, and she sent a low kick to the 35-yard line where it was pounced on by Missouri’s Mason Pack.
-Fuller didn’t get any opportunities in the first half as the Tigers opened a 21-0 lead over the Commodores.
+Fuller kicked with a holder rather than using a tee in a designed squib kick, and the senior sent a low kick to the 35-yard line where it was pounced on by Missouri’s Mason Pack.
+Fuller didn’t get any other opportunities in Vanderbilt’s 41-0 loss to Missouri.

+Coach Derek Mason made clear that Fuller kicked for the Commodores due to need, not for history or publicity.
+COVID-19 protocols and restrictions left Mason with very few options, prompting him to reach out to the soccer team for help.

+“I’m not about making statements,” Mason said.
+“This was out of necessity.
+You look at our week.
+Our students had gone home.
+The ability to have access to students and tryouts was almost nil in terms of like what’s available. ...
+That just happened to be the most viable option.”

-She went straight to the sideline where she high-fived some of her new teammates and swapped some elbow bumps.
+After Fuller's kick, she went straight to the sideline, where she high-fived some of her new teammates and swapped some elbow bumps.
 Fuller's parents watched and cheered from the stands along with her boyfriend and best friend.

-Fuller, a senior goalkeeper on the Vanderbilt soccer team, joined the football team this week after helping the Commodores win the Southeastern Conference Tournament last weekend.
-COVID-19 protocols and restrictions left Vandy football coach Derek Mason with a limited number of specialists available against Missouri.
-Mason reached out to soccer coach Darren Ambrose for some help.

-Fuller agreed to give football a try and practiced with the winless Commodores before making the trip to Missouri.
+Fuller practiced with the Commodores this week after helping the Commodores win the SEC Tournament last weekend.
+Fuller said her longest field goal in practice was 38 yards.

 She wore “Play Like A Girl” on the back of her helmet.
-She wore No. 32 on Saturday, the same as her number when playing soccer.
+The senior will get to keep the No. 32 jersey she wore Saturday, the same as her number when playing soccer.

+Fuller even gave a halftime pep talk, which she usually left to her soccer teammates, telling her new teammates that Vandy won the SEC soccer tournament title by cheering for each other whether on the field or the sideline.

+“We had a different mindset coming out the second half,” quarterback Mike Wright said.

-After her kickoff, reaction poured in on social media as Fuller the No. 2 trending topic on Twitter followed by Vandy.
+After her kickoff, reaction poured in on social media.
+Fuller was the No. 2 trending topic on Twitter, followed by Vandy.
 Her soccer team wrote on Twitter: “Glass.
 Everywhere.”

 As in glass ceiling.

-Pat McAfee, former NFL punter, reviewed Fuller's squib kick noting the ball didn't go out of bounds, didn't give up a touchdown with no chance of a return to set up the defense.
+Pat McAfee, a former NFL punter, reviewed Fuller's squib kick, noting the ball didn't go out of bounds and there was no chance of a return, setting up the defense.

 “Congrats to (at)SarahFuller_27 for being THE FIRST EVER WOMAN TO KICKOFF A POWER 5 GAME,” McAfee wrote.
 “Incredibly rare to be the ‘1st ever person to do something’ these days..this is really cool.”